 We can write the final result for adding capacitors in series using the appropriate prefix:

 Note that this outcome may be less precise than the one from the capacitors in series calculator because we don't use as many significant figures here.

 If you look closer, you will notice that the resulting capacitance is lower than any of the individual values for capacitors in series.

 Capacitors in series and in parallel

 RC circuits consist of a combination of resistors and capacitors.
 Sometimes, there is more than one of each element, but it's usually possible to turn each of them into a single component.
-If the capacitors are arranged in parallel, you'll know how to estimate the outcome!
+If we arrange the capacitors in parallel, you'll know how to estimate the outcome!

 Some voltage dividers are built of capacitors in series.
-Check out our calculator to find some of their benefits are over standard resistive dividers!
+Check out our voltage divider calculator to find some of their benefits over standard resistive dividers!